 Do I ever need to come to campus?

-Do I ever talk with the instructor?
+Do I ever talk with instructors?

 Yes, instructors are available by email and phone.
 Some use Skype.
 There is also an “Ask Your Instructor” discussion board within each course.
 This allows students to post questions and everyone can see the answer.
-Some instructors give online “office hours” as well.
+Some instructors keep online “office hours” as well.